oasislabs/oasis.js/docs/examples.rst

 .. include:: links.rst

 Here we walk through a workflow demonstrating the core apis provided by the client.
-These examples assume an `oasis-rs`_ service is being used.
+These examples assume an `oasis-rs docs <https://github.com/oasislabs/oasis-rs>`_ service is being used.

 Set the gateway
 ===============